Offering Pre-AP at your School

-The College Board has been working with individual states to ensure that the appropriate course codes are available for Fall, 2019 and beyond.
-If you have any questions about course codes for your state, please reach out to your state education agency.
-If you need more information, please feel free to reach out to [email protected].
-We recommend to schools and states that, given that Pre-AP is designed for all on-level 9th grade students, that they utilize the equivalent of a Standard designation.
-For Texas, Florida and California, please see below:
+College Board does not require specific Pre-AP course codes.
+You should consult your state’s course code directory.
+If you have any questions about course codes for your state, contact your state education agency.
+If you need more information, feel free to reach out to [email protected].
+We recommend that schools and states use the equivalent of a Standard designation.
+For Texas, Florida, and California, please see below: